 3. Upskill To A Diploma

 If you are looking to take your career to the next level and open up further opportunities for more fulfilling work and better pay, the CHC50121 Diploma of Early Childhood Education and Care will be the next step in your career journey.
-This qualification will allow you to take up leadership roles in the childcare industry, such as becoming a Childhood Education Manager or Children’s Service Director.
+This qualification allows you to take up leadership roles in the childcare industry, such as becoming a Childhood Education Manager or Children’s Service Director.
 Your experience working in childcare will also help you.

 You will complete 12 mandatory courses along with 3 potential electives and over 280 hours of work placement, teaching you to plan, implement and manage programs in early childhood services.